Riksförbundet Öppna Kanaler

 Slots- og Kulturstyrelsen, Mediernes Udvikling (rapport)

 An agency under the aegis of the Danish Ministry of Culture.
-In the media field, the Agency documents the Danish media development in Danish, with a summary in English available for download.
+In the media field, the Agency documents the Danish media development in Danish, with summaries in English available for download.
 The centre carries out tasks related to allocation of grant funds in the areas of radio, television and newspapers, and acts as secretariat for a number of boards, committees and councils within the areas of media, information servies and libraries, e.g. the Radio and Television Board (Radio- og tv-nævnet) and the Media Council (Medienævnet).

 The SOM Institute has conducted surveys to collect research data and presented annual trend analyses on media habits and public opinion in Sweden since 1986.
 Every year, the SOM Institute conducts a number of independent studies – nationally, regionally and locally – in an effort to identify changes in the ways Swedes behave and feel about different things and why these changes occur.
 The SOM institute is an independent survey research organisation at the University of Gothenburg.